jrladd/CIS241/assignments/_posts/2022-09-05-documentation.md

 **Special permissions:** Note if the data is freely available, published, or has restrictions for use.

 1-2 short paragraphs describing the data table(s) you plan to use.
-Your description should describe what each row represents, as well as any potentially “tricky” or difficult aspects of the dataset - for example, how is missing data denoted in the dataset?
-If the dataset already had a well-defined codebook or metadata provided that can give additional information, please link it here.
+Your description should describe what one row (observation) represents, as well as any potentially “tricky” or difficult aspects of the dataset - for example, how is missing data denoted in the dataset?
+If the dataset already had a well-defined codebook or metadata provided that can give additional information, please link to it here.
 You can also mention any potential ethical issues one should be aware of when using this data.

 [*n.b.
 You dataset may already have some written documentation when you find it.
 It's okay to read that and think about it as you work, but your final paragraphs should all be in **your own words**.*]

 **Name_of_your_datafile.csv**

+**Data Dictionary**:

-_Please note that if your data set has multiple data tables, you will need to provide more than one of these tables, one for each dataset.
+_Please note that if your data set has multiple data tables, you will need to provide more than one of these data dictionary tables, one for each dataset.
 You should make a note about which column in each dataset contains common information, and represents the “link” or the “key” between them._

 Column Name|Variable Definition|Units|Data Type|Variable Codes and definitions|Missing value codes
 ---|---|---|---|---|---